 To help your amiibo properly utilize its moveset, you will mirror match it from Level 1 all the way to Level 50.
 Playing timed matches on Ω-form stages is highly recommended.

-- Primary damage-racking moves: jab, forward tilt, and Blurring Blade.
+- Neutral options: jab, forward tilt, and Blurring Blade.
 The Mii Swordfighter’s jab is one of the most powerful of its kind and is a great neutral option.
 Forward tilt is a quick swipe of the blade that inflicts a lot of damage.
 Blurring Blade should be used sparingly, but with proper timing, can deal heavy damage to shields.

 - Moves to avoid: up smash, down smash, Slash Launcher, and Skyward Slash Dash.
 The Mii Swordfighter tends to overuse its up and down smashes, and will eventually prioritize them over its superior forward smash.
 Avoid using up smash and down smash during training to prevent this from happening.
 Slash Launcher and Skyward Slash Dash should be used for recovery purposes only.